Blasticotoma filiceti - Foaming Fern-borer

 Adults are rarely encountered.
 Recorded from 15 locations to date from Sussex to Cumbria, and with more than half being from Wales.
 Not located in Scotland as yet (Musgrove, 2022).
 A slender and mainly black insect with yellowish legs and infuscated wings.
 Antennae are similar to the Argidae but with a tiny additional segment at the tip.
 In the forewing the stigma is semicircular and cell 1M is domed outwards apically.

-Larvae feed inside stems of ferm fronds and their presence is indicated by conspicuous walnut-sized froth ball on the frond stem.
+Larvae of Blasticotoma filiceti feed inside stems of fern fronds and their presence is indicated by a conspicuous walnut-sized froth ball on the frond stem.
 The froth is attractive to ants and can be found in late July and August by searching ferns.